GoBlog

 ReadyEdgeGo

 UC vs CSU.
-Should You Pick A CSU Instead of a UC?
+Should You Pick a CSU Instead of a UC?

 UC vs CSU.
-Should You Pick A CSU Instead of a UC?
+Should You Pick a CSU Instead of a UC?

-While the UC institutions are more popular, they are known primarily for their research prowess and promoting curriculum that encourages higher education.
-The CSU system, on the other hand, promotes a curriculum that encourages people to enter the job force.
-Further, there’s less theory at the undergraduate level, and more hands-on learning, which is why it may be a better fit for many students.
-Despite the difference in “prestige”.
-CSU’s commitment to job preparation is evident from their list of majors.
-Also offering dozens of degrees that the UC’s do not, from digital arts to teaching credentials to an actual business administration degree (not some economics program made to look like a business degree, as seen at UCSB and UCLA).
+The CSU system, on the other hand, has a more practical curriculum that prepares students to directly enter the job force.
+At CSUs, there’s less theory at the undergraduate level and more hands-on learning, which is why it may be a better fit for many students.
+CSU’s commitment to job preparation is evident from their list of practical majors, with dozens of degrees that the UCs do not offer, from digital arts to teaching credentials to an actual business administration degree (not some economics program made to look like a business degree, as seen at UCSB and UCLA).

-UC and CSU Rankings
+CSU Rankings by Major

 • Computer Science & Engineering